verbb/formie/docs/guides/fields/write-your-own-parsing-logic-for-the-calculations-field.md

-# Write your own parsing logic for the Calculations field
+# Write Your Own Parsing Logic for the Calculations Field

 The Calculations field evaluates a formula from other field values and shows the result in a read-only input.
 Formie uses a JavaScript implementation of Symfony Expression Syntax for front-end evaluation.
 When built-in formatting is not enough — currency display, rounding rules, capping input values before they enter the formula — you can hook into evaluation events and adjust the formula, variables, or result.

+The [Calculations module events](https://docs.verbb.io/formie/browser/modules/field/calculations) describe the browser hooks used to extend calculation behaviour.

 ## Prerequisites

 - A form with at least one [Calculations field](/fields/calculations)
 - Formie's front-end assets loaded on the page (included automatically when you use `craft.formie.renderForm()`)

-## How evaluation events work
+## How Evaluation Events Work

 Formie fires two document-level events around each evaluation: